yoren/Hello-Emoji/readme.txt

 = Can I use emoji in the custom fields or text widgets? =

-Converting emoticons to emoji on diplay only works for post content and comments for now.
+Converting emoticons to emojis on display only works for post content and comments for now.

 = I have some great ideas about Hello Emoji, will you be interested? =